 Romantic Italian Restaurants in Tampa Bay

-This modern Italian restaurant is right in the middle of Tampa’s ever-growing Channelside District.
+This modern Italian restaurant is located within the Grand Central building in the middle of Tampa’s ever-growing Channelside District.
 Diners should expect fresh Italian flavors with a twist along with an excellent wine list.
 A brand new courtyard offers plenty of ambiance for outdoor dining.
 Chef Michael Buttacavoli even recently won a head-to-head battle with Bobby Flay on Food Network’s Beat Bobby Flay.
+Note: Cena is closed Mondays and Tuesdays.

-Casa Santo Stefano is the newest restaurant on this list, but comes from a family with more than a century of Tampa Dining history — the Gonzmarts of Columbia Restaurant Group.
+Casa Santo Stefano comes from a family with more than a century of Tampa Dining history — the Gonzmarts of Columbia Restaurant Group.
 This Sicilian eatery, housed in a former macaroni factory in Ybor City, truly brings out the old world charm and pays homage to the Sicilian immigrants who came to Tampa in droves in the early 20th century.
-End the night at Santo’s Drinkeria, the restaurant’s new indoor/outdoor rooftop patio with cocktails, Sicilian street food and tasty desserts.
+End the night at Santo’s Drinkeria, the restaurant’s indoor/outdoor rooftop patio with cocktails, Sicilian street food and tasty desserts.

-This South Tampa staple has something for everyone.
+This South Tampa SOHO staple has something for everyone (including a plant-based section of the menu).
 The Italian-inspired cocktail menu is the perfect jumping off point for a classic and delicious meal.
 Bella’s has been awarded the Best Italian Restaurant in Tampa crown by Creative Loafing readers again and again for good reason.
 Be warned, the portions are enormous, so plan to bring home leftovers!

 Another true Italian restaurant in the heart of South Tampa, Osteria Natalina’s amazing food isn’t the only thing that makes it perfect for date night.
-They also do not allow kids, which keeps the vibe quiet and intimate.
-Osteria Natalina is on the small side and does not take reservations, but there’s a cute wine bar, Bianchi’s, a few doors down that is the perfect spot to wait with a charcuterie board.
+They do not allow kids under age 9, which keeps the vibe quiet and intimate so you can focus on conversation.
+Osteria Natalina is on the small side and does not take reservations, but there’s a cute wine bar, Cheese Please, just down the block that is the perfect spot to wait with a charcuterie board.

 We weren’t sure whether to place Ava under romantic dining or pizza, since it has both in spades.
 Fresh ingredients dominate the menu with incredible modern Italian flavors.
 We love Ava especially because it has a great vegan menu for couples who need both vegan and non vegan options.

 OK, not an Italian restaurant itself, but St. Pete’s Beach Drive evokes a strong Italian vibe.
 Cute restaurants dot the waterfront street, all with ample outdoor seating.
-You can’t go wrong, but to keep the Italian mood, try Bella Brava for a new world Italian dinner and walk to Paciugo Gelato and Caffe for dessert and espresso.
+You can’t go wrong but to keep the Italian mood, try Bella Brava for a new world Italian dinner or Allelo, the replacement to beloved Annata and Alto Mare restaurants, and walk to Paciugo Gelato and Caffe for dessert and espresso.

 It doesn’t get more quaint Italian ambiance than Pia’s in Gulfport (pictured in feature image).
 Sit back, relax, and with enough wine, you might believe you’re dining on a cobblestone street in Rome.
 Everything at Pia’s is cooked to order with fresh ingredients.

-Founded in Italy, DalMoro’s is bringing its fast, casual and fresh pasta concept stateside for the very first time right here in downtown St. Pete.
-Set to open this spring, snag an elevated cup of noodles and stroll the streets of St. Petersburg with someone special.
+Founded in Italy, DalMoro’s has brought its fast, casual and fresh pasta concept stateside for the very first time right here in downtown St. Pete.
+Snag an elevated cup of noodles done your way and stroll the streets of St. Petersburg with someone special.
+You can even pick up bags of fresh pasta to take home with you, if you’d prefer to cook up an Italian meal together.

-Bavaro’s has been growing its presence in Tampa Bay in recent years, and now has four locations serving up authentic Neapolitan pizza (Downtown Tampa, Downtown St. Petersburg, Sarasota and Tampa International Airport, which is temporarily closed).
+Bavaro’s has been growing its presence in Tampa Bay in recent years, and now has four locations serving up authentic Neapolitan pizza (Downtown Tampa, Downtown St. Petersburg, Sarasota and Tampa International Airport).
 The downtown Tampa location is perfect for dinner before a waterfront stroll on the Tampa Riverwalk.
 It’s not the canals of Venice, but a fair substitute for Florida!

 At-Home Italian Date Night